What is Account Based Marketing

 Although it might seem like it, a successful account-based marketing strategy does not require a large team—as long as your team is organized and has the right tools.
 With the right tools and alignment between marketing and sales, most ABM strategies can be successful.

 Alignment between sales and marketing is the key, and this means more than a once-a-month status meeting.
 There must be tight integration and cooperation between the two.
-Sales and marketing must work in concert with each other to identify and target key accounts and to create campaigns that effectively engage all potential leads.
+Sales and marketing teams must work in concert with each other to identify and target key accounts and to create campaigns that effectively engage all potential leads.
 If sales and marketing are not aligned, account-based marketing will not be effective.

 What You Can Do Right Now